awsdocs/aws-freertos-docs/doc_source/userguide/building-cmake.md

    You can use either the [CMake command\-line tool](https://cmake.org/cmake/help/latest/manual/cmake.1.html) or the [CMake GUI](https://cmake.org/cmake/help/latest/manual/cmake-gui.1.html) to generate the build files for your native build system\.

-   For information about generating Amazon FreeRTOS build files, see [Generating Build Files \(CMake Command\-Line Tool\)](#cmake-gen-cli) and [Generating Build Files \(CMake GUI\)](#cmake-gen-gui)\.
+   For information about generating FreeRTOS build files, see [Generating Build Files \(CMake Command\-Line Tool\)](#cmake-gen-cli) and [Generating Build Files \(CMake GUI\)](#cmake-gen-gui)\.

 1. Invoke the native build system to make the project into an executable\.

-   For information about making Amazon FreeRTOS build files, see [Building Amazon FreeRTOS from Generated Build Files](#cmake-build)\.
+   For information about making FreeRTOS build files, see [Building FreeRTOS from Generated Build Files](#cmake-build)\.

 ## Generating Build Files \(CMake Command\-Line Tool\)<a name="cmake-gen-cli"></a>

-You can use the CMake command\-line tool \(cmake\) to generate build files for Amazon FreeRTOS\.
+You can use the CMake command\-line tool \(cmake\) to generate build files for FreeRTOS\.
 To generate the build files, you need to specify a target board, a compiler and the location of the source code and build directory\.
 Specify the target board using the `-DVENDOR` option\.
 Specify the compiler with the `-DCOMPILER` option\.
 Use the `-S` option to specify the location of the source code\.
 Use the `-B`option to specify the location of generated build files\.

 **Note**
 The compiler must be in the system's `PATH` variable, or you must specify the location of the compiler\.